A Green Christmas for Boston Kids and Families

-‘Tis the season: With Christmas quickly approaching, celebration planning is in full swing.
-It’s easy to get lured in by the mega-sales, sparkling lights, and shiny wrapping paper.
+With Christmas quickly approaching, it’s easy to get lured in by the mega-sales, sparkling lights, and shiny wrapping paper.
 Even for those of us who try our best to be good to the Earth during the rest of the year, the holiday season can completely derail our efforts as we endeavor to please everyone, outdo our neighbors, and make Christmas magical for our kids.
 Celebrating Christmas in an Earth-friendly, sustainable way doesn’t mean taking the fun out of the party.
-Read on for our tips to help you be green (and maybe even save some green) this Christmas in Boston and beyond.
+Here are tips to help you go green (and maybe even save some green) this Christmas in Boston and beyond.

 Have a Conversation About Conservation